 The DEC-R Model

 The education portion of this model has to do with education from both a biological perspective and a spiritual perspective.
 Many times, couples come to therapy with little understanding of their physical bodies, how the reproductive system works, the love-making cycle, or the differences between a man’s and a woman’s sexual response cycle.
 Add to that the fact that few churches speak on sex (outside of ‘don’t before marriage’ and ‘do after’), few couples understand God’s design for sex.
 We’ll spend quite a bit of time just focusing on God’s design for sex and learning what Scripture teaches.
-And, we’ll also talk about skills regarding intimacy.
+And, we’ll also talk about actual practical skills regarding intimacy.

 You can just about guarantee that if you come to counseling you’ll receive some type of referral.
 Sometimes this is a referral for a doctor, psychiatrist, urologist, gynecologist, or even your PCP.
-I’m going to make sure that if there are any physical or emotional issues for you that we are taking care of that while we work directly on the sexual relationship.
+We’re going to make sure that if there are any physical or emotional issues for you that we are taking care of that while we work directly on the sexual relationship.
 Part of sex therapy is treating the entire person, so referrals are an integral part of the process.

 Hopefully, in reading this you’ve learned that sex therapy doesn’t have to be scary or intimidating process.
 If you’re finding that online searches haven’t been helpful enough for you to work on the sexual issues in your marriage (dissatisfaction, different levels of sexual desire, affair recovery), it just may be time for you to seek out more help.

 If you believe you may be a good fit for sex therapy and you are interested in making an appointment, I’d be happy to answer any questions you have during our free 20-minute consultation.
 We’ll also determine together if we would be a good fit for working together.
-If you’d simply like a few tips for increasing your marital intimacy, sign up for my free guide, Becoming One.